sayiamarora/data-cleaner/README.md

-🚀 Features
-✔ Smart Duplicate Detection

-Removes duplicates even when values differ in:

-Case sensitivity (John vs john)

-Spacing or hidden characters

-Date formats

-Numeric formats

-Minor value variations

-Uses similarity scoring and normalization instead of exact matching.

-✔ Data Standardization

-Cleans column names

-Normalizes formats

-Removes inconsistent spacing

-Handles mixed data types

-✔ Missing Value Handling

-Detects incomplete rows

-Removes invalid records automatically

-✔ Anomaly Detection (ML-based)

-Uses Isolation Forest to detect outliers such as:

-Suspicious numeric values

-Entry errors

-Abnormal records

-✔ Secure Temporary Storage

-Uploaded files auto-delete after processing window

-Background cleanup service prevents data persistence

-✔ Simple Web UI

-Upload CSV/Excel

-View cleaning report

-Download cleaned dataset

-🧠 Processing Pipeline

-File validation & upload

-Dataset loading

-Smart duplicate resolution

-Null record removal

-Column normalization

-ML anomaly detection

-Clean dataset export

-Auto file cleanup

-🏗️ Tech Stack

-Backend

-FastAPI

-Pandas

-NumPy

-Scikit-learn

-Algorithms

-Isolation Forest (outlier detection)

-Weighted similarity matching

-Canonical data normalization

-Frontend

-HTML, CSS, JavaScript

-📂 Supported Inputs

-.csv

-.xlsx

-.xls
+Data Cleaner

+Data Cleaner is an intelligent data preprocessing tool that automatically cleans, standardizes, deduplicates, and detects anomalies in CSV and Excel datasets through a smart backend engine and simple web interface.
+It helps convert raw, inconsistent datasets into analysis-ready structured data with minimal manual effort.

+Features

+Smart Duplicate Detection
+Removes duplicates even when values differ in case, spacing, formatting, or minor numeric/date variations.
+Instead of exact matching, it uses normalization and similarity scoring to detect logically identical records.

+Automatic Data Standardization
+Column names, text values, and formats are normalized automatically to ensure consistency across the dataset.

+Missing Value Handling
+Rows containing incomplete or invalid data are detected and removed to improve downstream analytics quality.

+ML-Based Anomaly Detection
+Uses the Isolation Forest algorithm to identify abnormal numeric records, outliers, or suspicious entries.

+Secure Temporary File Handling
+Uploaded files are stored temporarily and automatically deleted after a defined time window using a background cleanup service.

+Simple Web Interface
+Users can upload datasets, view a processing report, and download the cleaned file instantly.

+Processing Pipeline

+The system processes data in the following order:
+File validation → Dataset loading → Smart deduplication → Null removal → Column normalization → Anomaly detection → Clean export → Auto file cleanup.

+Tech Stack

+Backend: FastAPI, Pandas, NumPy, Scikit-learn
+Algorithms: Isolation Forest, similarity matching, canonical normalization
+Frontend: HTML, CSS, JavaScript

+Supported Input Formats

+CSV, XLSX, and XLS files are supported.

+Run Locally

+Install dependencies:

+pip install fastapi uvicorn pandas numpy scikit-learn openpyxl

+Start the backend server:

+uvicorn main:app --reload

+The goal of this project is to reduce manual data cleaning effort and improve dataset reliability before analytics, dashboards, or machine learning workflows.

+If you want, I can also give you: